AdamW19/LaunchBot/README.md

 ```console
 cp config_public.py config.py
 ```
-If you forget to rename it, the bot will rename it for you, but will stop code execution just in case you forget to populate the file.
+If you forget to rename it, the bot will rename it for you, but will stop code execution just in case you forgot to populate the file.

 You'll also need to install any dependencies.
 Use `pip` and the provided `requirements.txt`: